-Copper turns green because of a process known as oxidation which is the removal of electrons from the substance.
-Specifically, copper turns green because of something known as copper carbonate.
-However, the big question is: why does copper carbonate appear?
+Copper turns green due to oxidation, which is the removal of electrons from the substance.
+The copper, in particular, turns green due to a substance known as copper carbonate.
+The big question, however, is why does copper carbonate appear?

-2. The plumber that worked previously on the property, did not clean the pipes correctly.
+The previous plumber who worked on the property did not clean the pipes properly.

-This can result in your pipes leaking or bursting.
+This can cause your pipes to leak or burst.